MrPig91/PSChiaPlotter/README.md

 Install-Module -Repository PSGallery -Name PSChiaPlotter
 ```

-If you want to update to the latest version, run those command:
+If you want to update to the latest version, run this command:
 ```Powershell
 Update-Module PSChiaPlotter
 ```